Wisdom Tooth Extractions – Gainesville, FL

 - Will they need any additional treatment after having their wisdom teeth removed?

-Sedation for Wisdom Teeth
+Sedation for Wisdom Tooth Extractions

 Anytime an extensive procedure is taking place, you can expect Drs.
 Art and Kim to incorporate sedation dentistry to ensure the patient is comfortable and at ease throughout the duration of the surgery.
-At our office, we offer three types: oral conscious sedation, nitrous oxide, and IV sedation.
+At our dental office, we offer three types: oral conscious sedation, nitrous oxide, and IV sedation.

 Nitrous oxide used in combination with local anesthesia can be of great help for a patient who has sensitive teeth, gums or extreme gag reflexes.
 It is administered through a mask that is worn over the nose.